FlameyWasTaken/web-fund-assignment-2/README.md

 # web-fund-assignment-2
-The second Assignment assigned to "Fundamentals of WEB Design"
+The second Assignment of "Fundamentals of WEB Design"